Do you want to build a membership website?

 Repeat the process to create more rules as needed for your membership site.

-Step 6.
-Adding Members Only Content
+Step 7: Adding Members-Only Content

-MemberPress makes it super easy to create members only content using Rules.
+MemberPress makes it super easy to create members-only content using Rules.

-This allows you to select what logged out users (non-members) will see when they reach this content.
+This allows you to select what logged-out users (non-members) will see when they reach this content.

-You can use the global default settings, or you can show excerpts, login form, or a custom message.
+You can use the global default settings, or you can show excerpts, a login form, or a custom message.

-Step 7.
-Create a Pricing Page
+Step 8: Create a Pricing Page

 This is the page your users will see when they want to sign up for a membership plan.
-On this page, users will be able to select a membership plan and then move to the payment page.
+On this page, users can select a membership plan and then move to the payment page.

 Users who try to access the restricted or paid areas of your website will also be redirected to this page.

-You can configure this by going to MemberPress » Groups page and clicking on the Add New button at the top.
+You can configure this by going to the MemberPress » Groups page and clicking on the ‘Add New’ button at the top.